 The Other Half Of The African Sky follows filmmaker Tapiwa Chipfupa’s attempts to reconcile her estrangement from her family, triggered by a disagreement over her marriage.
 Through encounters with other women from all walks of life facing their own predicaments, Tapiwa explores how women hold up their half of the sky under a very constrictive and constantly contradictory environment in this very personal, brutally honest, and intriguing document of the disparities and the vast contradictions that women face in contemporary Zimbabwe.
 The film gives voice to the hopes, fears, and dreams of Zimbabwe’s women while simultaneously revealing a country in flux.

-The Other Half Of The African Sky participated in the 2017 Diversity Fellows Initiative.
+The Other Half Of The African Sky participated in the 2017 Diversity Fellows Initiative (past program).

 ABOUT THE DIRECTOR